 Founded by Gerard Philips and his father Frederik in 1891, Philips is a Dutch company that employs over 105,000 people across more than 60 countries.
 As the business has grown its international presence and developed a comprehensive range of new products, the B2B customer base has expanded to create contact with thousands of individuals across multiple touchpoints.
 However, keeping on top of customer leads has not always been a straightforward process.

-Philips leveraged Oracle Eloqua to completely re-design its campaign management capability and ways of working, for both B2B and B2C, and to connect the Oracle Eloqua B2B instance with the existing lead management system to address specific challenges identified by each market.
+Philips leveraged Oracle Eloqua Marketing Automation to 1) completely re-design their campaign management capabilities and ways of working, for both B2B and B2C, and 2) to connect Eloqua Marketing Automation with the existing lead management system to address specific challenges identified by each market.

-The new B2B campaign & lead management way of working was piloted first in the UK&I market, as part of the wider Digital@Scale Program, to be then deployed across the whole of Royal Philips Health Systems (B2B) and additional 16 Markets (>60 Countries).
+The new B2B campaign and lead management way of working was piloted first in the UK market, as part of the wider Digital@Scale Program, to be then deployed across the whole of Royal Philips Health Systems (B2B) and an additional 16 Markets (>60 countries).

-The new Royal Philips B2B campaign and lead management capability began to yield results after few months of operation, and after nine months in the UK&I market, had delivered a pipeline for sales worth € 9M and 600 MQLs (Marketing Qualified Leads).
+The new Royal Philips B2B campaign and lead management capability began yielding results after few months of operation.
+After nine months in the UK market, the new capability had delivered a pipeline for sales worth € 9M and 600 MQLs (Marketing Qualified Leads).

-With the campaign & lead management capability firmly in place in the UK&I, it has been deployed throughout all of Royal Philips globally, and extended to include welcome, lead nurture and re-engagement campaigns as well.
+With the campaign and lead management capability firmly in place in the UK, it has been deployed throughout all of Royal Philips globally, and extended to include welcome, lead nurture, and re-engagement campaigns as well.